maryambagherik/Breast-Cancer-Detection/README.md

-# Breast-Cancer-Detection
+# Breast-Cancer-Detection project

-I'm a data scientist who in 2019 starts to research on deep learning domain.
+I'm a data scientist who starts to research on deep learning domain in 2019.

 Im this repository you can find the data sets from Kaggle and and an algorithm which classify the breast images to two groups of bening and malignant.